- Religion and Philosophy

-For MY THOUGHTS ARE NOT YOUR THOUGHTS, neither are your ways my ways, saith the LORD.
-For as the heavens are higher than the earth, so are MY WAYS HIGHER THAN YOUR WAYS, AND MY THOUGHTS THAN YOUR THOUGHTS. - Isaiah 55:8-9
+For my thought are not your thoughts, neither are your ways my ways, saith the LORD.
+For as the heavens are higher than the earth, so are my ways higher than your ways, and my thought than your thoughts. - Isaiah 55:8-9

 The Trinitarian will quote this verse completely out of context.
 It refers to the ways of the wicked and their unrighteous thoughts contrasted with God’s ways.
 It has nothing to do with undervaluing our logic and reason.
 The immediate context and antecedent of these verses reveal this.

-Let THE WICKED forsake his way, and the UNRIGHTEOUS MAN his THOUGHTS; let him return to the LORD, that he may have compassion on him – Isaiah 55:7
+Let the wicked forsake his way, and the unrighteous man his thoughts; and let him return to Yahweh, and he will have mercy on him; and to our God, for he will abundantly pardon. – Isaiah 55:7

 It should be clear who the context of the preceding verse applies to.
-The irony is that it may apply to them for their “thoughts” concerning the “trinity.”
+The irony is that it may apply to them for their thoughts concerning their Trinity doctrine.

 Colossians 1:16-17 is a popular verse,

-FOR BY HIM WERE ALL THINGS CREATED, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: ALL THINGS WERE CREATED BY HIM, AND FOR HIM: And he is before all things, and by him all things consist. – Colossians 1:16-17
+For by him were all thing created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist. – Colossians 1:16-17

-This above verse is used to imply that Jesus is God, but again they have missed the following verse that gives the correct context.
+This above verse is used to imply that Christ is God, but again they have missed the following verse that gives the correct context.

 We see here that the context of this verse speaks of the risen Christ in present tense.
-Jesus Christ ***IS*** “THE BEGINNING,” not WAS THE “BEGINNING.”
-Referring to Genesis 1:1 would be in the past tense supposing that Jesus was the Creator, but “IS” is in the present tense that refers to the redemption and forgiveness of sins through the risen Christ at that PRESENT time, which BEGAN at his resurrection.
+Christ 'is' the beginning, not 'was' the beginning.
+Referring to Genesis 1:1 would be in the past tense supposing that Christ was the Creator, but 'is' is in the present tense that refers to the redemption and forgiveness of sins through the risen Christ at that present time, which began at his resurrection.

-The “beginning” found in the Gospel's and Epistles that refer specifically to Jesus are based on the risen Christ when He was resurrected.
+The 'beginning' found in the Gospel's and Epistles that refer specifically to Christ are based on the risen Christ after he was resurrected.

-What THEY HEARD FROM THE “BEGINNING” was that Christ was their Advocate.
+What they had heard from the beginning was that Christ was their Advocate.

-The Word of God who manifested in the flesh BEGAN at his resurrection and the word spread as the eyewitnesses attested to his victory, which means that all those who believe in his Gospel can become begotten (born again) sons of God too.
+The word of God manifested in the flesh of Christ 'began' at his resurrection and the word spread as the eyewitnesses attested to his victory, meaning that all those who believe in his Gospel can become begotten (born again) sons of God too.

 The Age of Grace in the Last Days

-Hebrews 1:2 is also used to "prove" that Jesus is God.
+Hebrews 1:2 is also used as supposed proof that Christ is God.

-But **in these last days** he has spoken to us by his Son, whom he appointed the **heir of all things, ** THROUGH WHOM ALSO HE CREATED THE WORLD. – Hebrews 1:2
+But in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through who also he created the world. – Hebrews 1:2

-The text “IN THE THESE LAST DAYS” above, the writer of Hebrews is referring to them at that moment in time.
-The FATHER is speaking to them through His Son, but is contrasted to the past when God spoke through the prophets in the Old Testament in the preceding verse.
+The text in 'these last days' in the verse the writer of Hebrews is referring to them at that moment in time.
+The Father is speaking to them through His Son, but is contrasted to the past when God spoke through the prophets in the Old Testament in the preceding verse.

-The context of theses verses mean that “IN THESE LAST DAYS,” Jesus Christ was appointed heir of all things by the Father upon his resurrection by sitting down at the right hand of the Father.
+The context of theses verses mean that 'in these last days,' Christ was appointed heir of all things by the Father upon his resurrection by sitting down at the right hand of the Father.

-Revelation 4:11 is used to imply that Jesus is God, but in the very next chapter the distinction is between Jesus Christ (the Lamb) and God.
+Revelation 4:11 is used to imply that Christ is God, but in the very next chapter the distinction is between him (the Lamb) and God.

 In the preceding verse it says,

-Now, in Revelation 5, we can see the Lamb (Jesus Christ) who took the scroll from the FATHER, “THE ONE SITTING ON THE THRONE.”
+Now, in Revelation 5, we can see the Lamb (Christ) who took the scroll from the Father, 'the one sitting on the throne.'

-The Lamb (Jesus Christ) who is between the throne of God and among the elders takes the scroll from the Father who is seated on the throne.
+The Lamb (Christ) who is between the throne of God and among the elders takes the scroll from the Father who is seated on the throne.

-If Jesus is God, then why is he among his brethren instead of on the throne?
+If Christ is God, then why is he among his brethren instead of on the throne?

 The Spoken Word of God

-Everything was created by the spoken “WORD OF GOD.”
-Jesus Christ was created by the Father by His word.
-The Word was made flesh when He was resurrected, which was the “beginning” of the age of the grace of Jesus Christ.
+Everything was created by the spoken 'word of God.'
+Christ was created by the Father by His word.
+The word was made flesh when He was resurrected, which was the 'beginning' of the age of the grace of Christ.
 When we become begotten sons of God, we too become the word manifested in the flesh.

 The Trinitarian pet verse is 1 John 5:7 (Comma Johanneum), but it is up to them to provide evidence that it is found in the original manuscripts.
-It is usually the KJV “Onlyists” who are unwilling to accept the facts on this matter and claim that this verse is “authentic.”
+It is usually the KJV Onlyists who are unwilling to accept the facts on this matter and claim that this verse as being 'authentic.'

-The provided Scripture verses in this article that Trinitarians use as “proof” that Jesus is God must be imagined into the text, out of context, or rely on verses deceitfully added to God's Word.
-When the surrounding verses of Scripture are “cherry picked” to infer a notion without allowing the context from the original language of Scripture to interpret itself, you can make God's Word pretty much mean anything you want.
+The provided Scripture verses in this article that Trinitarians use as supposed proof that Christ is God must be imagined into the text, out of context or rely on verses deceitfully added to Scripture.
+When the surrounding verses cherry-picked to infer a notion without allowing the context from the original language of Scripture to interpret itself, then someone can make Scripture pretty much mean anything they want it to.

-IF Jesus is God, the “evidence” is nothing more than preconceived notion must rely heavily on bias ingrained from being indoctrinated in the man- made Church system.
+If Christ is God, the supposed evidence is nothing more than a preconceived notion that must rely heavily on bias ingrained from heavy indoctrination.